neilellis/weave_multicast_tutorial/blog_post.md

 As if it wasn't hard enough to run a multicast aware network in the first place, now we're putting all our apps on multi-tenant infrastructure, the cloud.
 In most cases cloud services simply avoid the hassle and just turn off multicast (with one notable exception [Jelastic](http://jelastic.com/) ).

-So we've got automatic configuration free self discovery waiting to rock and roll, but we can't use it!
+So we've got this amazing automatic, configuration free, self discovery waiting to rock and roll, but we can't use it!

 Docker
 ------

-After the advent of [Docker](https://www.docker.com/) we're starting to look at things in a different way.
-Our apps are machines now thanks to Docker.
-This means are applications can act like they once did, as the sole piece of software running on the machine.
-Which has the interesting side effect of making older and low level technologies directly relevant to application development.
+After the advent of [Docker](https://www.docker.com/) many of us are starting to look at things in a different way.
+Our apps are now the same as machines thanks to Docker.
+This means our applications can act like they once did, as the sole piece of software running on a machine.
+Which has the interesting side effect of making older and low level technologies directly relevant to application development and operations.

-Forget your [UDDI](http://en.wikipedia.org/wiki/Universal_Description_Discovery_and_Integration), you can use DNS with SRV records instead.
+Forget your [UDDI](http://en.wikipedia.org/wiki/Universal_Description_Discovery_and_Integration), you can go back to using DNS (optionally with SRV records) instead.
 Forget application servers, just load balance your containers.
 It is as if we have turned back the clock 30 years, **in a good way**.

-And in this new world order of [Docker](https://www.docker.com/), distributed service discovery (the alternative of using DNS) can be done simply with multicast.
+And in this new world order of [Docker](https://www.docker.com/), distributed service discovery can now be done simply with multicast.

 Weave
 -----

-So what we really need is a way to overlay the existing network in such a way as to get a single tenant unpartioned, flat network.
-This is where [Weave](https://github.com/zettio/weave) comes in.
-[Weave](https://github.com/zettio/weave) provides an overlay network which links [Docker](https://www.docker.com/) containers together and allows any Layer 2 protocol, including multicast!
+So what we really need to make all this work is a way to overlay the existing network in such a way as to get a single tenant unpartioned, flat network.
+This is where [Weave](https://github.com/zettio/weave) now comes in.
+[Weave](https://github.com/zettio/weave) provides an overlay network which links [Docker](https://www.docker.com/) containers together and allows any Layer 2 protocol over it, including multicast!

 Let's Get Down to it Boppers
 ============================

 To get the most out of learning about multicast and weave you should really get a [Digital Ocean Account](https://www.digitalocean.com/?refcode=7b4639fc8194) ($10 off with that link) - that way you can run a single script to get the demo running.
 The full tutorial can be found on [Github](https://github.com/cazcade/weave_multicast_tutorial) including a single script deployment.
+But for this blog post we're going to go through the steps one at a time.

 Show me the code!
 -----------------